 Use and Abuse of Alcohol

 UW-Whitewater has established an environment that allows for only the legal and responsible use of alcohol.
-The university's interest is in maintaining the safety and well-being of all student and community members.
+The university's interest is in maintaining the safety and well-being of all students and community members.
 UW-Whitewater recognizes that alcohol abuse has a negative impact on students' emotional, social, physical and academic lives.
 Alcohol abuse affects not only the person who abuses alcohol but impacts the whole community.
 Steps will be taken to intervene when a student's use of alcohol comes to the attention of the university.
 Both disciplinary and counseling efforts may be utilized to help a student whose alcohol use is problematic.
 Consider the following when someone's alcohol use is in question:

 - UW-Whitewater allows for only the legal and responsible use of alcohol.